eszeto001/webcam-ssd-osx-demo/README.md

 and works with your webcam.

-Next want draw boundig boxes around the objects, and label them.
+Next want draw bounding boxes around the objects, and label them.
 We modify the original Tensorflow object detection tutorial for this.